AnLau25/COMP466/README.md

 #COM466
-- Web developement practice code
+- Web development practice code
-- Websited
+- Assignement websites
-- For reasons beyond my understanding: Php
+- For reasons beyond my understanding: PHP
-- Asp.net with C++
+- ASP.NET with C++
 - TMA1 is JavaScript+HTML+CSS
 - [TMA2](TMA2.42web.io) php main
-- TMA3A asp.net with C++ and Azure for publishing and database
+- TMA3A ASP.NET with C++ and Azure for publishing and database